-- a) The auditor's Management Letter and the organisation's Management Response to this. - b) Management accounts with budget variance analysis and commentary - c) A reconciliation between Irish Aid income per annual accounts (or management accounts) and the Irish Aid amount shown in the financial statement for the project/programme.
+- 1. The Auditor's Management Letter and the organisation's Management Response to this. - 2.
+Management accounts with budget variance analysis and commentary - 3.
+A reconciliation between Irish Aid income per annual accounts (or management accounts) and the Irish Aid amount shown in the financial report for the project/programme.